Art and Design

 Implementation:

-To ensure high standards of teaching and learning in art and design, we implement a curriculum that is progressive and provides the full National Curriculum which is carefully differentiated to the needs of the children.
-The curriculum is overseen by a lead teacher from Primary and Secondary who is supported by a named member of the SLT.
+To ensure high standards of teaching and learning in art and design, we implement a curriculum that is progressive and provides the full National Curriculum which is carefully differentiated to the needs of the pupils.
 Art and Design is taught as part of thematic curriculum in Primary and weekly discrete lessons in secondary.
-Teachers planning is supported by a knowledge overview document and medium term plans.
-These documents clearly map out the National Curriculum into a broad, progressive curriculum.
-Planning ensures outcomes are carefully differentiate to the needs of all children and is mapped out to ensure there is clear challenge and high expectations for all learners.
-We adopt a practical approach to learning and teaching in art, enabling all children to gain ‘real-life’ experiences.
-At The Pines, we provide a variety of opportunities for Art and Design learning to take place inside and outside of the classroom.
-We encourage opportunities for cross- curricular Art experiences and frequently use our outdoor facilities for the children to develop their creativity; for example using our allotment and Forest School areas to create artwork using natural materials.
+Where possible, topics are carefully matched to the English topic to enable cross curricular learning.
+Teacher’s planning is supported by a knowledge overview document and medium term plans, these documents clearly map out a broad, progressive curriculum, where outcomes are carefully differentiated to the needs of all pupils and ensures there is clear challenge and high expectations for all learners.
+At The Pines, we provide a variety of opportunities for Art and Design learning to take place inside and outside of the classroom and frequently use our outdoor facilities for the pupils to develop their creativity; for example, using our allotment and Forest School areas to create artwork using natural materials.
+The art curriculum enables pupils to develop the skills to go on to achieve formal qualifications in art in Key Stage 4 and have the skills to go on to pursue higher art qualifications after they leave The Pines.
+At KS4, pupils can achieve externally accredited art qualifications through GCSE or the Arts Award.

 Impact: